ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Threat events

 - Obtain unauthorised access to:
-  - Deny access to Agency information to authorised users
+  - Deny access to Organisation information to authorised users
-  - Modify Agency information and making the integrity of the information unviable or no longer trustworthy Obfuscate adversary actions
+  - Modify Organisation information and making the integrity of the information unviable or no longer trustworthy Obfuscate adversary actions
 - Obtain information by opportunistically stealing or scavenging information systems/components
 - Compromise organisational information systems to facilitate exfiltration of data/information
 - Obtain sensitive and or classified information via exfiltration